JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 ## Diary Entry: Week of 18th - 24th September 2023

-This week was dedicated to writing a first draft of the abstract for my project PKCS#1 v1.5 digital signature scheme for my project and researching arbitrary precision arithmetic for I library I may look to implement as part of the aims for the project

-On Monday, I started writing about its importance, touching on its widespread use and history.
-Tuesday was a continuation, emphasising why it's such a vital system.
+This week was dedicated to writing a first draft of the abstract for my project (PKCS signature scheme) and researching arbitrary precision arithmetic for a library I may look to implement as part of the aims for the project On Monday, I started writing about its importance, touching on its widespread use and history.
+Tuesday was a continuation, emphasising why it’s such a vital system.

 By Wednesday, I added details on potential security issues, particularly focusing on something called the Bleichenbaucher attacks.
 I was initially puzzled about how these attacks affected the